scANVI Overview

 1. PreprocessFilter (CPU-only)

-Loads and preprocesses the three input h5ad files on a CPU-only node.
+Loads and preprocesses the input h5ad files on a CPU-only node.
 No GPU is allocated for this task.
+Steps 5, 6, and 9 (the ATAC-specific steps) run only in multiome mode; in GEX-only mode they are skipped and no ATAC activity file is written.
 Steps:

 - Patch missing columns — Adds